PTheyssen/blog/posts/2023-12-22-phone-prices.markdown

 ## Setting up a systemd timer using NixOs

-To me an interesting part of this project is setting up the scrap job as a systemd timer in my NixOs configuration.
+To almost the most interesting part of this project is setting up the scrap job as a systemd timer in my NixOs configuration.
-I only recently started using NixOS its always interesting (mmmh some people woudl say hard) to do things for the first time.
-Although I really feel the need to dive deeper into the details and do things the correct way.
+I only recently started using NixOS, and still have a lot to learn.

-Anyway, its actually very straight forward to declaratively define the systemd timer.
+I really feel the need to dive deeper into the details and do things the correct way.

-Though, one thing I spent quite a lot of time on was, while developing this project I used a shell.nix file, with all the necessary packages, afterwards
+Anyway, it is actually straight forward to declaratively define the systemd timer:

 ```nix